-The Writers' Center in Our Community
+The Writers Center in our Community

 The kids loved the program and we can't wait to continue next year.
 Thank you for lending your skills to the kids of the LIFE Center.

-_Andrea Carson, RHSM LIFE Center, Sleepy Hollow
+—Andrea Carson, RSHM LIFE Center, Sleepy Hollow, NY

-Also lasting around a decade, the GEMS program, created by the late poet and HVWC board member, Brenda Connor-Bey, was another successful program for at risk girls at the White Plains YWCA.
+Also lasting around a decade, the GEMS program, created by the late poet and HVWC board member, Brenda Connor-Bey, was another successful program for at-risk girls at the White Plains YWCA.